Configurators

 is a string or false if it is a list.- echo

-(Default: true) Whether or not should be standard output (and stderr) should be echod to Unfurl’s stdout while the command is being run.
-(Doesn’t affect the capture of stdout and stderr.)
+A boolean that indicates whether or not should be standard output (and stderr) should be echoed to Unfurl’s stdout while the command is being run.
+If omitted, true unless running with

 - keeplines